cryptic-game/frontend/README.md

 NodeJS and NPM are required to compile and start the application.
 Refer to [https://nodejs.org/de/](https://nodejs.org/de/) for download/installation instructions.
 To get help, run `ng --help` or check the [Angular documentation](https://angular.io/docs) / [Angular CLI documentation](https://github.com/angular/angular-cli/wiki).

-[Microsoft Visual Studio Code](https://code.visualstudio.com) is the recommended editor.
-Visual Studio Code (VSCode) provides a build-in debugger and a _git_ client.
+- [Microsoft Visual Studio Code](https://code.visualstudio.com) is the recommended editor.
+It provides a build-in debugger and a _git_ client.
+- IntelliJ Ultimate/Webstorm (paid or student license)

 If you use **VSCode**: